Visual Artist | Visual Anthropologist | Storyteller of Human–Nature Relationships

 Growing Museum

 'Growing Museum' began from a simple urge — to let art grow also in the places that shape it.
-I found that many of the stories, textures, and observations I was drawn to did not belong only inside formal galleries.
+Many of the stories, textures, and observations that Anagha was drawn to did not belong only inside formal galleries.
 They also belonged in the landscapes and communities where they were born.

-I don’t see Growing Museum as a project or an outreach initiative.
-It’s simply another way I work — creating spaces and installations where art can also breathe outside traditional walls, and where new audiences meet it in an effortless and natural way.
+Growing Museum is not a project or an outreach initiative.
+It’s simply another way she works — creating spaces and installations where art can also breathe outside traditional walls, and where new audiences meet it in an effortless and natural way.

 In Gunehar, the Growing Museum unfolded through a living installation of words.
 We moved between the older and younger generations, gathering the vocabulary that shaped their memories, landscapes, and imaginations.
 What emerged was a shifting map of language—lost words, new words, changing meanings—showing how a community evolves even as it holds on to its roots.
 The installation became a breathing archive, not of objects but of conversations, echoing the way Gunehar remembers, forgets, and continually rewrites itself.